MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ----------------------------------------------------------------------------------------------------

-## Democratizing the Build ##
+## Automating and Democratizing the Build ##

-I've put this as the first practice I would consider because it is such a simple thing to do, yet we often leave it out.
+I've put this as the first practice I would consider because it is such a simple thing to do, yet I've come across many theams that forget to do this.
+By automating and democratizing the build I mean
-When teams are not used to releasing reguarly they

 Because releases were done infrequently, one person in the dev team usually became the release guru spending days if not weeks at an end of a quarter to get a release package put together.

-So, what are the practices that teams in this situation should have in place before trying to move up a gear?

 ### Common Code Contract ###